melange33/Data-Cleaning-Project/README.md

 Y_train.txt (7352 X 1)-Activity Indentifier

 ##Data Cleaning
-The data was tidied as follows:
+The data was tidied as follows in the code run_analysis.R:

 The data was read in and stored in data frames.